Sivakumar-K-143/teacher-portal/README.md

 ## 🚀 Features

 - **Secure Teacher Login**
 - **Student Management**: Add, edit, delete, and view students with subject and marks.
+If a student with the same name and subject exists, the entered marks (positive or negative) are added to the existing marks.
 - **Subject Management**: Select from dropdown or add new subjects on the fly (auto-capitalized).
 - **Teacher CSV Upload**: Principal can bulk-upload teachers via CSV.
 - **Forgot Password**: OTP-based password reset (email integration).
-- **Role-based Access**: Only staff can upload teacher CSV.
+- **Role-based Access**: Only staff with superuser can upload teacher CSV.
 - **Modern UI/UX**: Responsive, clear error messages, modal dialogs.
 - **Security**: CSRF protection, password hashing, and more.